axiom-data-science/xpublish-host/README.md

 ##### Docker

-The Docker image by default loads a configuration file from `/xpd/config.yaml` and an environmental variable file from `/xpd/.env`.
-You can change the location of those files by setting the env variables `XPUB_CONFIG_FILE` and `XPUB_ENV_FILES` respectively.
+The Docker image by default loads an `xpublish-host` configuration file from `/xpd/config.yaml`, a datasets configuration object from `/xpd/datasets.yaml`, and an environmental variable file from `/xpd/.env`.
+You can change the location of those files by setting the env variables `XPUB_CONFIG_FILE`, `XPUBDC_CONFIG_FILE`, and `XPUB_ENV_FILES` respectively.

 ```shell
 # Using default config path